lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial2/exercises/stress-strain/unbreakable-bonds/input.lammps" target="_blank">input for the unbreakable CNT</a>

-.. container:: justify

 The stress is calculated as the total force induced on the CNT by the pulling divided by the surface area of the CNT.

-.. container:: justify

 On a side note, the surface area of a CNT is not a well-defined quantity.
 Here, I choose to define the area as the perimeter of the CNT multiplied by the effective width of the carbon atoms.

-.. container:: justify

 Be careful with units, as the force is either in kcal/mol/Å when the unit is *real*, i.e. for the unbreakable CNT, or in eV/Å when the unit is *metal*, i.e. for the breakable CNT.

 Solve the flying ice cube artifact
 ----------------------------------

-.. container:: justify

 The issue occurs because the atoms have a large momentum in the :math:`x` direction, as can be seen by looking at the net velocity of the atoms in the *cnt_molecular.data* file.

 ..  code-block:: lammps